isomerpages/moe-edgefieldpri/_co-curricular-activities/Sports & Games/Gymnastics.md

   </tr>
   <tr>
     <td class="tg-dafn">Empowering leaders and talents</td>
     <td class="tg-u05r">Gymnastics leaders are empowered to lead the team should there be any delay in the arrival of the coaches.
-This provides the opportunity for them to hone their leadership skills.</td>
+This provides the opportunity for them.</td>
   </tr>
   <tr>
     <td class="tg-dafn">CCA Teachers</td>